rmarasigan/aws-cdk-samples/cloudwatch/cloudwatch-subscription-lambda/README.md

 ![create-lambda-subscription-filter](assets/img/create-lambda-subscription-filter.png)

 ### Create Lambda Subscription Filter via AWS CLI

-1. Grant CloudWatch Logs permission to execute the Lambda Function.
-Use the following command and replace the placeholder `account_id` with your account, and the placeholder `region` with your desired region.

-    ```bash
-    aws lambda add-permission \
-    --function-name "handleSubscription" \
-    --statement-id "handleSubscription" \
-    --principal "logs.amazonaws.com" \
-    --action "lambda:InvokeFunction" \
-    --source-arn "arn:aws:logs:region:account_id:log-group:*:*" \
-    --source-account "account_id"
-    ```

-2. Create a subscription filter using the following command and replace the placeholder `account_id` with your account, the placeholder `region` with your desired region, the placeholder `log_group_name` with the log group to process, and the placeholder `filter_pattern` with your desired pattern.
+1. Create a subscription filter using the following command and replace the placeholder `account_id` with your account, the placeholder `region` with your desired region, the placeholder `log_group_name` with the log group to process, and the placeholder `filter_pattern` with your desired pattern.

     ```bash
     aws logs put-subscription-filter \